 The NHS belongs to the people.
 It is there to improve our health and well-being, supporting us to keep mentally and physically well, to get better when we are ill and, when we cannot fully recover, to stay as well as we can to the end of our lives.
 It works at the limits of science – bringing the highest levels of human knowledge and skill to save lives and improve health.
 It touches our lives at times of basic human need, when care and compassion are what matter most.

-Our ambition is to shape the future of the NHS from an equality, health inequalities and human rights perspective, and to improve health outcomes and quality of care for all who use and deliver health and care services.
+The Council provides visible leadership on equality and health inequalities issues across the health and social care.
+Its purpose is to shape the future of health and social care from an equality, health inequalities and human rights perspective and to improve the access, experiences, health outcomes and quality of care for all who use and deliver health and care services.

-We do this by establishing and sharing a clear evidence base to understand and address key and emerging issues, by strengthening opportunities for the EDC and its networks to participate in challenging and strategic conversations and influence change, and by raising awareness of the personal, fair and diverse vision among patients, the public and staff.
+The Council does this by establishing and sharing a clear evidence-base to understand and address key and emerging issues, by strengthening opportunities for Council members and its networks to participate in challenging and strategic conversations to influence change, and by raising awareness of the personal, fair and diverse vision among patients, communities and the workforce.

-To bring to life the values of the NHS.
+Our mission: To bring to life the values of the NHS Constitution

-A number of key projects were initiated including:
+A number of key projects have been initiated by the Council since its inception, including:

 Following the Health and Social Care Act 2012, the EDC has introduced new, more inclusive ways of working that will continue to build on these achievements, while supporting healthcare services to tackle health inequalities and advance equality and human rights in the new NHS landscape.

-The first NHS Values Summit was held in Leeds on 28 November 2012, signalling the start of this new approach.
-Designed to build on our collective strengths at a time when the benefits of working collaboratively with patients, staff and communities are increasingly valued and recognised, the event provides a template for future NHS Values Summits to be held twice a year in different cities across the country.
+The first NHS Values Summit was held in Leeds on 28 November 2012, signaling the start of this new approach.
+Designed to build on our collective strengths at a time when the benefits of working collaboratively with patients, staff and communities are increasingly valued and recognised.
+The NHS Values Summits are held twice a year in different cities across the country.